Overview & Setup

 TIFF Stack

 For scanners or systems that don’t support Volume Graphics export, you can upload a zipped folder* of TIFF files (a “TIFF stack”).
 Voyager supports up to 16-bit TIFF files.
 To ensure your scan data shows up in the proper orientation, use X-Y planes (also known as z-axis slices).
-Also, we recommend using TIFFs with higher relative contrasts to make viewing and analysis easier.
+Also, we recommend using TIFFs with higher relative contrasts to make viewing and analysis easier.- a zip folder can be created from a folder containing your TIFF files on Windows File Explorer or Mac Finder.

 Upload